101 Easter Themes for Church (Sermons, Outreach & More)

 43. Sunrise Magnets

 Kids will make fun magnets as a reminder that Jesus rose, just as the sun does each day.
-Then they can share the good news with church visitors.
+These simple take-home crafts double as a conversation starter when children share the good news with church visitors and family members.
+Best for ages 3 to 9.

 44. Community Garden